 A Chinese Zen Buddhist master, Sogen had been invited to Japan by Tokumune in 1279 after hearing a legendary story of Sogen overcoming a Yuan warrior, sword in hand ready to kill him.
 In the story, it was said Sogen composed a four line poem that so awed the warrior that he expressed praise for Sogen and walked away leaving him unharmed.
 An accomplished painter, calligrapher, and Zen master, Sogen had a reputation for self-discipline and courage that meshed with well the Kamakura Bushi.

 Zen was not new to the samurai by Sogen’s time, having been originally introduced to Japan by Eisai in 1191 CE along with the reintroduction of tea.
 Without the influence of Kyoto’s imperial court or its Buddhist sects, Shin Bukkyo or "New Buddhism" flourished in Kamakura, and key among these new forms of Buddhism for the samurai was Zen.
-Unlike the Buddhism of Kyoto which focused on achieving happiness by trying to escape the cycle of death and rebirth in this world through preparation for the next, Zen focused on satori – enlightenment - through self-discipline and mediation in this world.
+Unlike the Buddhism of Kyoto which focused on achieving happiness by trying to escape the cycle of death and rebirth in this world through preparation for the next, Zen focused on satori – enlightenment - through self-discipline and meditation in this world.
 Where Buddhism in the old capitol was tied to the state and focused esoterically upon concepts foreign to daily life, Zen was focused upon finding meaning in everyday activities as a method of achieving satori.

 Zen’s discipline and lack of abstraction as well as it being a way of life more than a state of consciousness appealed to the military discipline of the samurai.
 The inexplicable nature of satori, and the intuitive comprehension of its flash of awareness into the true nature of an experience – a fleeting understanding referred to as kensho - meshed with the life of a warrior where any moment could be their last.

-As Zen occupied a new place in samurai culture, the warrior elite began to practice mediation under the guidance of Zen masters from China like Sogen.
+As Zen occupied a new place in samurai culture, the warrior elite began to practice meditation under the guidance of Zen masters from China like Sogen.
 Zen brought to the samurai a way to still their mind, increase their focus, and overcome their fear of death – all powerful attributes that would enhance the abilities of a warrior and provide an advantage in battle.
-But these Zen masters also brought with them the use of tea and incense, the former as an aid to alertness during mediation, and the latter as a way to touch the spiritual and deepen their mediation practice.
+But these Zen masters also brought with them the use of tea and incense, the former as an aid to alertness during meditation, and the latter as a way to touch the spiritual and deepen their meditation practice.

 Through Zen’s focus on simplicity and savoring the pure essence of experience, koboku - fragrant woods - assumed a position of importance for the samurai vassals of Tokimune.
 Seen as having a spiritual connection due to its unique fragrance, Aloeswood was prized as integral to Zen practice of the ruling samurai.
 Used for its calming and purifying effect, Aloeswood was employed an aid in meditation and purifier of both mind and body for battle, and believed to make purified armor scented with Aloeswood impenetrable.